How To Invest In REITs

 What Is A REIT?

-A real estate investment trust (REIT) is a company that owns and operates income-producing real estate and related property.
-These are typically larger-scale properties such as apartment buildings, medical facilities, gym facilities, offices, hotels, etc. A REIT could also own other forms of infrastructure property that have little human interaction such as cell towers, data centers, and warehouses.
+A real estate investment trust (REIT) is a company that owns and operates income-generating real estate and related assets.
+These typically include large-scale properties like apartment complexes, medical facilities, gym facilities, office buildings, and hotels.
+REITs may also hold infrastructure properties with minimal human interaction, such as cell towers, data centers, and warehouses.

 Types Of REITs